AI-in-Cardiovascular-Medicine/FDA-devices/README.md

 ## Citation
-Please cite the following paper if you use this repository.
+Please cite the following paper if you use this repository and data.

 Windecker D, Baj G, Shiri I, Mohammadi Kazaj P, Kaesmacher J, Gräni C, Siontis GC.
 Generalizability of AI-Enabled Medical Devices Approved for Clinical Use.
 2024 In submission.